GideonBear/falconf/README.md

 1. Falconf tracks if a change is done, and does the change if it is not done yet, regardless of any system state.
 Ansible does not track this, and instead determines if the change is necessary based on the system state.
-This means that falconf is less reliable, but also easier to use.
+This means that falconf is less reliable, but easier to use.
 2. In Ansible, tasks are managed in a file that you need to edit.
 In Falconf, pieces are managed (added, removed) on the command line, and only stored in a file internally.
    You can still edit this file if you want to, but do this at your own risk.